DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Conclusions

+In Section~\ref{sect:NumerExperiments}, applications of the exact penalty DCA to the problem of computing compressed modes for variational problems and the sphere packing problem on Grassmannian were presented.
+The results of numerical experiments confirmed the observations about the method made in Example~\ref{ex:AnalyticalComputDCA}.
+In particular, they showed that it is advisable to let the exact penalty DCA to perform a certain number of iterations without updating the penalty parameter to enable it to find a critical point with the better value of the objective function (see the appendix).

-The main results of this paper pave the way for applications of DC optimization methods to various nonlinear semidefinite programming problems and other nonlinear cone constrained optimization problems, such as nonlinear second order cone programming problems.
+The main results of our study pave the way for applications of DC optimization methods to various nonlinear semidefinite programming problems and other nonconvex cone constrained optimization problems (such as nonconvex second order cone and semi-infinite programming problems), as well as some nonlinear and nonsmooth optimization problems on Riemannian manifolds (e.g. the Stiefel and the Grassmann manifolds).